javierclavijo/TandemCloneBackend/devlog.md

 Regarding other features, especially message translations and corrections, I have decided to implement them later on, then the project has been fleshed out a bit more.
 The models are there, and they will be useful eventually, but they represent features that are quite accessory.
 So I will set them a side for a bit.

+Edit: implementing the user chat view was a bit harder than expected, due mostly to the fact that DRF forces custom action URLs to use regex instead of the usual Django URL.
+Also, it wasn't really too well documented.
+Apparently, it's easier to do it with nested routers using the drf-nested-routers library.
+But I didn't want to include a library for what is potentially a one-off use, and on top of that having to learn the library itself.